Fifth Time’s a Charm? Alabama NTN-Bower Employees Vote to Remove Unwanted Union Again in Fifth Election in Two Years

-After workers cast ballots in the first election, union and company officials agreed to set aside that election and allow the workers to vote in a second election.
-In the second election, workers voted to remove the union by a margin of two votes.
-Union officials challenged the results of that election, and a 2-1 panel of the Obama Labor Board voted to invalidate the results and schedule a third election.
+Although a majority of workers voted against the UAW in the first election, union and company officials agreed to set aside the results and allow the employees to vote a second time.
+In the second election, workers also voted to remove the union.
+UAW officials promptly challenged the results, and a divided NLRB panel voted 2-1 to invalidate the outcome and schedule a third election.